Upcoming Cars In January 2023: New MG Hector And Hector Plus, Mahindra XUV400 EV, Hyundai Ioniq 5, New Tata Harrier, And Others | CarDekho.com

-The list also includes three electric cars: one each from MG, Hyundai and Mahindra
+The list includes three electric cars, one each from MG, Hyundai and Mahindra

-2023 will be marked by multiple new car launches and reveals slated to happen throughout the year from almost all the top mass-market and luxury carmakers.
-While January’s highlight will be the Auto Expo slated to take place between the 13th and 18th, there are some key car launches that have been scheduled for the first month.
+The automotive industry is geared up for a strong start to 2023 with many new car launches and reveals lined up for January, from a variety of mass market and luxury carmakers.

-Let’s check out all the new cars coming your way this January:
+While the highlight of January will be the Auto Expo (slated to take place between January 13 and 18), these are some key car launches that have been scheduled for the first month of the year.

 Facelifted MG Hector and Hector Plus

 For buyers looking to pick either of the midsize SUVs from MG, the carmaker is set to introduce them in a refreshed avatar soon.
-MG seems to have reworked the exterior profiles of both the Hector and Hector Plus, which now sport a much larger grille with chrome embellishments.
-Both the SUVs will come with a redone cabin layout as well with additional equipment such as multi-colour ambient lighting and a bigger touchscreen system.
-No mechanical changes are part of the mid-life update for both the models.
+MG has reworked the exterior profiles of both the Hector and Hector Plus, which now sport a much larger grille with chrome embellishment.
+Both SUVs will come with a redone cabin layout as well with additional equipment such as multi-colour ambient lighting and a bigger touchscreen system.
+No mechanical changes are part of the midlife update though.

 Facelifted Hyundai Grand i10 Nios And Aura